-Awards are given to members of the United Association of Canada Inc. (UOAC) for their great contributions towards the continuous success of the Association.
+Awards are given to members of the Ostomy Canada Society for their great contributions towards the continuous success of the Association.

 Maple Leaf Award

-The Maple Leaf Award is the most prestigious award presented by UOAC.
-It is awarded to a UOAC member or associate who has done outstanding volunteer service for the benefit of UOAC and its members.
-Any UOAC member is eligible to receive this award, with the exception of members of the Executive council.
+The Maple Leaf Award is the most prestigious award presented by the Ostomy Canada Society.
+It is awarded to a member or associate who has done outstanding volunteer service for the benefit of the Ostomy Canada Society and its members.
+Any member is eligible to receive this award, with the exception of members of the Executive council.
 Chapters are encouraged to submit nominations for this award.
 Previous recipients are: